LandonSchropp/obsidian-list-cycler/readme.md

 For convenience, List Cycler includes a few other commands for working with lists.
 These aren't part of the cycling functionality, but they're still useful.

-- `List Cycler: Select Task`: This command selects the character _inside_ of the current line's task list.
-This makes it it really easy to quickly change the current task list item's type _without_ needing to cycle through it.
-(TODO)
 - `List Cycler: Remove List`: Converts the current line or the selected lines into a task list.
 - `List Cycler: Convert to Task List`: Converts the current line or the selected lines into a task list.